Janesville, Wisconsin: National Register of Historic Places

 The 1857 Lincoln-Tallman House, which models the Italian Villa-style architecture, is one of 34 sites on the Register.
 Abraham Lincoln slept there for two nights.
 The Columbus Circle neighborhood became Janesville's tenth historic district in 2005.

 The old Janesville Public Library, located at 64 S. Main Street, was designed by J.T.W.
 Jennings, and opened to the public in 1903.
 It is described, in the NRHP Nominating Form, as "among the best Neoclassical Carnegie libraries in the state."
 The Courthouse Hill Historic District was added in 1986.
 In 1976, the Lappin-Hayes Block, once the site of the cabin belonging to Henry Janes, was added.
 The Lovejoy and Merrill-Nowlan Houses, the residences of two Janesville Mayors, including Allen P. Lovejoy, were added in 1980.
 During the following year, the Janesville Public Library building became part of the list.
 The Frances Willard Schoolhouse, partially built by Josiah Willard and named after his daughter, Frances, was added in 1977.
 The South Main Street Historic District joined the list in 1990 and the Jefferson Avenue Historic District was included in 2006.
 In 2008, the John H. Jones House was listed.

 Hedberg Public Library

 The library began in 1865 as a privately supported reading room for the Young Men's Library Association.
 It became a public library in 1884, and was housed in rented quarters.
 In 1903, a new building was constructed with $30,000 from Andrew Carnegie and other donors, and $3,000 from the city.
 In 1968, a new library was built.
-In 1996, the library was renovated and renamed Hedberg Public Library.
+In 1996, it was renovated and renamed Hedberg Public Library.
 The library is part of the Arrowhead Library System.